jarvisonline/React_Login_Series/react_jwt_auth _persistent/README.md

-# "React Protected Routes with Role-Based User Authorization"
+# "React Login Authentication with JWT Access, Refresh Tokens, Cookies and Axios"

 ✅ [Check out my YouTube Channel with all of my tutorials](https://www.youtube.com/DaveGrayTeachesCode).

 **Description:**

-This repository shares the code applied during the [YouTube Tutorial](https://youtu.be/oUZjO00NkhY).
+This repository shares the code applied during the [YouTube Tutorial](https://youtu.be/nI8PYZNFtac).

 Build the backend REST API that I use for authentication in this tutorial with my [7 hour Node JS for Beginners course](https://youtu.be/f2EqECiTBL8) on my channel.